top of page

 3.

-In addition to satisfying regulatory requirements, Safety Management System should provide a clear structure for decision-making and responsibilities in practice.
+In addition to satisfying regulatory requirements, safety management system should provide a clear and functional structure for decision-making and responsibilities in practice.

 Fragmented documentation and controls operating in isolation, without clear logic connecting the controls together, exposes your operations to heightened safety and environmental pollution related incidents by creating ambiguity in high-risk decision-making and weakening verification of critical controls.